Home > Tours > Africa Tours > Kenya to Vic Falls

 Enjoy a sleep in and maybe one last dip in the warm waters of Zanzibar's northern beaches.
 After check-out at your accommodation, transfer back to Stone Town for a cruisy afternoon of free time.
 Maybe grab an octopus curry or biryani for dinner with your crew.
 There’s long day of driving ahead tomorrow, so be sure to relax in the island vibes tonight.

-Get ready for the experience of a lifetime – tracking rhinos on foot with an expert guide!
-Matobo National Park, known for its black and white rhinos, is also home to other wildlife like klipspringers, leopards, warthogs, and springhares.
-You'll learn all about these unique animals from your guide.
-You'll also gain insights into the local plants and trees, including wild pear and paperbark and discover San paintings and the fascinating rock formations.
+Get ready for the experience of a lifetime today – tracking rhinos on foot with an expert guide!
+Matobo National Park, known for its black and white rhinos, is also home to other wildlife like klipspringers, leopards, warthogs and springhares.
+You'll learn all about these unique animals from your guide and gain insights into the local plants and trees, including wild pear and paperbark.
+Discover San paintings and the fascinating rock formations of the area, too.
+Matobo National Park is an important site of spiritual and cultural significance for the local people, and there are many places in the park where important ceremonies still take place.
+(B/L/D)

 Trip Inclusions